 Want to collaborate?

 I am in the process of turning my research so far into a paper (planning on publishing in JPR or Frontiers).
-If you would like the details so far, please see below for the report submitted to my graduate school.
+If you would like the details so far, please contact me.

 This work resulted from the DIAPOD project (NE/P0063513/1), part of the Changing Arctic Ocean programme, jointly funded by the UKRI Natural Environment Research Council (NERC) and the German Federal Ministry of Education and Research (BMBF).